mvertescher/workshop-rs/src/lifetimes/lifetime_annotations_in_function_signatures_1.md

 These are the constraints we want to enforce.
 We have communicated to the borrow checker that is __must__ be enforced.

+Lifetime annotations go in the function signature instead of the function body since it very difficult for Rust to determine the lifetimes of the parameters or return value on its own.

+We must annotate the lifetimes manually